 Cost: Free

-Since River Street is one of the most well-known sections of the city, you might be tempted to make a beeline to the area when you arrive in Savannah.
+Since River Street is one of the most well-known sections of the city, you might be tempted to make a beeline straight to it when you arrive in Savannah.

 I can’t argue with that!